mjanki/BestAndroidMvvmTemplate/README.md

 ### Tests:
 View tests are under the `androidTest` sub-package; they are **Espresso** tests.
 Please refer to this template's example code; it's fairly well documented with comments.

-# First Use
-Here are the things you **have** to do when you first start a project with this template; I did that myself and it took me less than 10 minutes so it should be fine for starting a project:

-Either use the `start.py` script:
-* In the command line go to the project.
-* Type the command `python start.py`.
-* Enter the package name when prompted.
-* Enter the database name when prompted.
-Or do it manually:
-* Change the package name of each module.
-* Change the package name in each module's `AndroidManifest.xml`.
-* Change the `applicationId` in the **View's** gradle file.
-* Change all imports in your files such as `org.umbrellahq.baseapp.R` to fit your new package names.
-Then:
-* Delete all **Task** related classes / files, or keep for reference on how to use.
-* Empty the `MainFragment`.
-* Modify the `MainActivity` to your liking, or keep as is.
-* Clean out the resources that you don't want, and replace / modify the `xml` layouts.

 # Final Thoughts
 This is still in **Alpha 2** stage.
 Feedback is much appreciated at this stage; if  you think I'm doing something wrong, or if you have a suggestion please let me know.
 Thanks!